 Section 2 - Election

 Organizers will elect a Lead Organizer and 4 additional members to constitute the SF Bay Core pursuant to procedures in Article 3.

 The Lead Organizer (with the advice and consent of the SF Bay Core, pursuant to the recall process in Article 7) is tasked with making decisions on and executing the previously-approved DxE annual strategy and budget, proposing agendas for chapter and SF Bay Core meetings, staffing/removing people from Committees, Working Groups, and projects (including the DxE website, DxE Facebook page, DxE email lists, Facebook groups, and any other resources operated by the DxE SF Bay Area chapter, including any resources operated by the DxE SF Bay Area chapter by virtue of its role on the Global Steering Committee), ensuring compliance with these Bylaws, and fulfilling DxE principles and values such as emergent leadership and inclusivity.

 Section 4 - Removal

 Any member of the SF Bay Core or the Lead Organizer may be removed pursuant to the procedures in Article 7.

 ARTICLE 6: ANNUAL MEETING

-ARTICLE 7: ADOPTION, MATERIAL AMENDMENT, OR REPEAL OF BYLAWS AND STRATEGIC PLAN
+ARTICLE 7: ADOPTION, MODIFICATION, AMENDMENTS, OR REPEAL OF BYLAWS, DECISIONS, LEADERSHIP OR STRATEGIC PLAN

 ARTICLE 8: RECORDS AND TRANSPARENCY